-We are the leading provider of cryogenic training, having offered quality education, training, and consulting for 40 years.
+We are the leading provider of cryogenic training worldwide, having offered quality education, training, and consulting for 45 years.
 Educating and training small scale and large cryogenic technologies, our library of course material is unrivaled, and we can build courses to custom-suit your company's needs and goals.
 CRYOCO has worked on cryocoolers for space applications since that technology was launched into orbit in the 1970s.
 Our company has also managed the cryogenic fluids and propulsion launch support system for the NASA U.S. Manned Space Program, supporting Space Shuttle and the Space Launch System that will bring future generations to Mars.
+We have also supported every major private space endeavor with on-site training courses.
 We help manufacturers keep personnel knowledgeable on cryogenics, assist them in reviewing design changes, perform facility inspections, and offer expert cryogenic consulting, especially regarding safety.

 Our course instructors are fully knowledgeable in ASME Codes and Standards for PVC Section VIII, Div 1 and Div 2, Pressure Vessel construction and ANSI/ASME B31.3 Process Piping.
 Fully compliant to OSHA, U.S. Federal HCS, and CFR1910, we offer comprehensive training including resourceful film and photo archives.